Brian Blessed: Music

 In 2009, Blessed featured in the song "Army of the Damned" from the album Beneath the Veiled Embrace by British power metal band Pythia, reciting the poem "Suicide in the Trenches" by Siegfried Sassoon.
-Blessed also appeared on their 2014 album "Shadows of a Broken Past".
+Blessed also appeared on their 2014 album Shadows of a Broken Past.

 He had previously contributed to the song "The Joust" by Christian band Eden Burning in 1994.

+Blessed contributed vocals to the track 'Sonic Attack' on the 2015 Hawkwind album 'Space Ritual Live'.

+In 2017, Blessed was featured in "If you remember" music video, singles from British indie band, The Ramona Flowers.
+As of November 2024, the video had reached over 725,000 views.
+It is also his first appearance in a music video and called it a "great adventure".
+The music video was directed by Roger Sargent and produced by Connor Simmons.

+Blessed contributed to the spoken word intro track 'The Prophecy' from Saxon's 2024 album Hell, Fire and Damnation.

 Other work

 Blessed has completed 800 hours of space training at Star City in Russia.

 Blessed served as President of the Television and Radio Industries Club (TRIC) from 2007 to 2008 and presented the 2008 TRIC Awards at Grosvenor House, London.

 In 2004, Blessed appeared on and won an episode of Celebrity Stars in Their Eyes, impersonating the opera singer Luciano Pavarotti.
 He appeared as an expert and commentator on the satellite channel UKTV G2 during the 2006 World Cup.
 Blessed also appeared on A Question of Sport in 2006 and 2011, and was a guest host on the BBC's satirical quiz show Have I Got News for You in May 2008 and April 2013 (also making a surprise appearance in the 2008 Christmas special).

 Downloadable content for the computer game War of the Roses featured narration by Blessed.
 In 2013, he received the Spirit of Hammer Award at the Metal Hammer magazine's Golden Gods Awards.

 On 14 August 2014, Blessed was the subject of an episode of the BBC documentary series Who Do You Think You Are?, tracing the lives of his ancestors.

 In October 2016 the BBC broadcast a 3-hour compilation of interviews with Blessed, Brian Blessed's Radio Adventures, featuring interviews with him where he discusses his life and career.